-We have strong technical knowledge of the interplay between sweetness, mouthfeel, solutions that bring specific functionality and nutrition to their products.
+We have strong technical knowledge of the interplay between sweetness, mouthfeel, fortification and stabilisation.
+Through this, solutions that bring specific functionality and nutrition to their products.

 Read more on pages 32 to 35

 We sell high-volume products primarily into the food and beverage, and paper and packaging industries, and mainly in North America.
 Leveraging our scale and costcompetitive manufacturing base, we compete mainly on quality, service and price.